egonzalez49/Toy-Souls/readme.txt

 	1. Spectacle - This player likes the spectacle, so getting a bigger sword will appeal to this player.
 	2. Creative - This player wants to find creative ways to play the game.
 Puzzles appeal to this player.
 	3. Competitive - This player wants to defeat the boss as quickly and efficiently as possible.
 For this player, finding the right balance of killing enemies to upgrade vs. time investment is key.
-- Reward successes and threat of punishment for failure :Explore the map:
+- Reward successes and threat of punishment for failure: Explore the map:
 	-Find the bucket to enable the dodge/roll puzzle.
 	-Find a reward by exploring the map.
 	-Hit multiple enemies at a time to more efficiently farm souls.
 However, this runs the risk of getting swarmed.